fjvallarino/monomer/docs/design-decisions.md

 Why records of functions instead of typeclasses?
 Why functional dependencies instead of type families for widget combinators?
 Why do you use Lens style record field names for internal config types?
+Why do you use lawless typeclasses for combinators?